Category:Map Files

 This syntax will result in inaccurate structure.

-However, you MAY customize the DN to ADD structure where ~struct~ is a common root of the destination sync container for both Contacts and Groups.
-(Create a custom OBJECT map file to customize the DN for Contacts.)
+You may, however, customize the DN to add structure where ~struct~ is a common root of the destination sync container for both Contacts and Groups.

 Placement DN is: dc=domain,dc=test